sulpub/docker_informations/README.md

 Install ubuntu package
 install docker with using WSL 2

-## install node red
+## APPLICATION NODE RED
+Node red is an application for remote and controle sensor using the networks

-Run ubuntu shell under windows run this command for install node red
+Run ubuntu shell under windows

+Run this command for install node red
 ```
 docker pull nodered/node-red
 ```
-run nodered container with this command
+Run the nodered container with this command
 ```
 docker run -it -p 1880:1880 -v myNodeREDdata:/data --name mynodered nodered/node-red
 ```
 notes  : https://hub.docker.com/r/nodered/node-red/

-## INSTALLATION RUSTPAD
+## APPLICATION RUSTPAD
 Rustpad is a tool pour exchange on your code with a teams.

 The commands for install RUSTPAD with docker are :